 - During the developer preview, users must invoke your skill from the Alexa mobile app, an Alexa mobile accessory such as Echo Buds, or an Alexa built-in phone.

 - Q: In which locales can I use Alexa for Apps?

 - Any locale that Alexa supports.
 For the current list of supported locales, see The Alexa Skills Kit around the World.

 - Q: Can I customize the user experience for Alexa for Apps?

 - Yes.
-Because you use Alexa for Apps links with custom skills, you have the flexibility to create a combined voice-and-touch experience for any customer intent.
+Because you use Alexa for Apps links with custom skills, you have the flexibility to create a combined voice-and-touch experience for any user intent.
 You can start with a simple skill that just provides voice shortcuts via deep links to key features in your app.
 Or, at the other extreme, you can create a rich multi-turn voice experience.
-This experience, when appropriate, sends the customer seamlessly into your app using deep links with query parameters to maintain context for the user's request.
-You can even customize responses for different device states, such times as when customer isn't likely to be looking at their phone.
-For example, when a customer has locked their phone, you can provide a more verbose response.
+This experience, when appropriate, sends the user seamlessly into your app using deep links with query parameters to maintain context for the user's request.
+You can even customize responses for different device states, such times as when user isn't likely to be looking at their phone.
+For example, when a user has locked their phone, you can provide a more verbose response.